Lighthouses of the United States: New Jersey

 tower with lantern and gallery, linked by an ornate, fortress-like

 structure to the south tower.
 Trabas has a photo by C.W.
 Bash, and Google has a street view.
+The light is listed by the Coast Guard as Highlands Light.
 The north tower is open during museum

 hours (see next entry).
 Owner/operator: N.J.